 What to serve with pulled pork

 So many options!
-Here are some of my favorite side dishes:
+Here are some of my favorite side dishes, besides the obvious BBQ Sauce to go with your pork:

 - Easy Broccoli Bacon Salad << a classic bbq side, with plenty of bacon!